.dbf

 The .dbf file extension represents the dBase database file.
 The file type was introduced in 1983 with dBASE II.
 The file structure has evolved to include many features and capabilities.
 Several additional file types have been added, to support data storage and manipulation.
 The current .dbf file level is called Level 7.
 The .dbf format is supported by a number of database products.

 Overview

 The original dBASE database was known as Project Vulcan and was started by Wayne Ratliff in 1978.
 At the time the file that held the data was a simple table that could have data added, modified, deleted, or printed using the ASCII characters set.
-As the product became more popular, the underlying file type .dbf was expanded, and additional files were added to increase the capabilities of the database system.
+By 1985 PC Magazine described its file format, .dbf, as "a de facto standard" for other software.
+As the product became more popular .dbf was expanded, and additional files were added to increase the capabilities of the database system.
 Despite dBASE being an IDE (integrated development environment), a database system, a compiler, and a database application builder, the original .dbf file was still used for the actual data storage mechanism.